cybertraining-dsc/su21-reu-378/project/index.md

 ![Algorithm Architecture using MobileNet](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-378/main/project/images/2021-07-29.png)

 Training of this model completed after fifteen epochs, which resulted in a test accuracy of 94.64%.
-In this project we will also utilize a classic Convolutional Neural Network model, but without using MobileNet.
+In this project we will also utilize a classic Convolutional Neural Network model.
 This will be done in hopes of obtaining a test accuracy of 95% or higher.

 ## 3. Dataset